WuXi Biologics: Suzhou, China

 As of March 2021, WuXi Biologics will have two sites located in the city of Suzhou, China.

 On March 18, 2021, WuXi Biologics announced a purchase agreement with CBC Group which will allow it to acquire over a 90% interest in CMAB Biopharma Group.
 The transaction is expected to close in the second quarter of 2021.
 Along with the controlling stake, WuXi Biologics will also acquire a 7000L bioreactor capacity manufacturing facility (MFG21) in Suzhou and associated liquid and lyophilization (DP21) fill and finish production lines.
 A second site, opened in 2014 is 108,716 sqft and was the first non-governmentally affiliated biosafety testing facility in Asia.
 The facility performs cell line characterization, viral clearance validation studies, and unprocessed bulk lot release.

 Chengdu, China

 Currently slated to open in 2023, the Chengdu facility (MFG12) will be a 1.3 e6sqft, with an integrated manufacturing center for innovative biologics and dedicated to R&D and commercial-scale bulk active pharmaceutical ingredient (API) production with an initial bioreactor capacity of 48,000 liter for commercial production and 5,000 liter for clinical production.

 Shijiazhuang, China

 Currently slated to open in 2022, the Shijiazhuang facility MFG8 will be 884,363 sqft and dedicated to development and API manufacturing with an initial bioreactor capacity of 48,000 liters.

 Singapore

 On May 24, 2018, WuXi Biologics announced it will be building a $60 million facility (MFG10) in Singapore which will feature an initial bioreactor capacity of 4,500 liters made up of two 2,000 liter fed-batch reactors and one 500 liter continuous processing perfusion reactor to open in 2023.
-The project is backed by the Singapore Economic Development Board and will be dedicated to clinical and small volume commercial production as well as early-stage bioprocess development.